konstantine25b/polymarket_algo/src/bidding_decision/auto_bid/README.md

-# Polymarket Auto-Bidder
+# Polymarket Auto-Bidder and Position Seller

+A suite of tools for automating trading on Polymarket, including:

-A simple automated bidding system that analyzes statistical market opportunities and places orders on Polymarket.
+1. **Auto-Bidder** - Analyzes statistical market opportunities and places buy orders
+2. **Position Seller** - Identifies which existing positions should be sold based on statistical analysis

 ## Features

+### Auto-Bidder

 - Automatically identifies the best buy opportunities using statistical analysis
 - Places market buy orders for a specified amount (default: 1 USDC)